Last updated 06 October 2015

 Setting a maintenance window

 Some database plans support maintenance windows that can be set.
 Users can specify the day-of-week and time (UTC) at which the maintenance will occur:

 $ heroku pg:maintenance window="Sunday 14:30"

 Setting a maintenance window allows you to minimize the impact on your application and users.
 We recommend selecting a time during which maintenance would have the least impact on your business.
 By default, maintenance windows are 4 hours long starting at the time you specify.

-User settable maintenance windows and manual maintenance runs are only available on all standard, premium and enterprise plans.
+Maintenance windows that can be set and manual maintenance runs are only available on standard, premium and enterprise plans.

-Heroku will make best efforts to honor your maintenance window request; however it is not guaranteed.
+Heroku will make the best effort to honor your maintenance window request but it is not guaranteed.
 If there is an emergency where the security or integrity of your data is threatened, we may perform the maintenance outside of your regular window at our discretion.